MusicConnectionMachine/VisualizationG6/README.md

 In this repository we will build a visualization of the other teams aggregated data

+## Demo

+You can checkout the project throughout the development phase on [here](http://visualization-g6.surge.sh/).

 ## Run Project

 If everything is on track, in the project directory, run `yarn start`.
 This should start the webpack-dev-server and you should see the landing page with search bar when you browse to `http://localhost:8080`.